 - Do you want an integrated CAD/CAM combination?

-- Incidental costs and flexibility, especially around the Postprocessor. ( See my notes on Postprocessor Utility Software below for more postprocessor help!)
+- Incidental costs and flexibility, especially around the Postprocessor. ( See my article on postprocessors for more on the considerations for postprocessors and buying CAM)

 - Quality of training to jump start your productivity.

 When shopping for CAM, I made it a point to take a look at the user communities for each package and check out what parts had been made with the different programs.
 Let me show some of the parts and projects I came across in my journeys:

 There were many more than this, but these were some of my favorites from my original search (you can see my interest in picking up CNC was motorsports related!).
 I think many machinists would be pleased and proud to call any of these projects their own.
 They obviously reflect a great deal of talent on the part of their creators.
 However, they also reflect some of the power of the software.

 It would be hard to imagine even a really proficient hand g-coder or manual machinist turning out these pieces without tremendous effort.
 I don't want to say your choice of CAM program makes it easy, but it at least makes it possible.

 Beginners and Hobbyists: Don't Make Your First CAM Package Have to Be Your Last!